 Well, today I bring to you a blog I’ve been quietly excited about for several months.
 The time has come to share with you a very cool project my dear client, the incredibly talented and skillful Joyce Hite created.
 Joyce does absolutely stunning and immaculate work and has such command of hand applique, machine applique and machine quilting.
 With so many projects, Joyce has turned to me at times to complete the quilting on her beautiful work.
-For this quilt, The Flower Basket, Joyce said to me, with a huge smile on her face, “Let’s make this a show quilt”.
+For this quilt, The Flower Basket (pattern by Sue Nickels), Joyce said to me, with a huge smile on her face, “Let’s make this a show quilt”.
 Such exciting news, I must say.

 Joyce’s quilt was machine appliqued with precision and beauty.
 How she cut the scalloped edges so perfectly is absolutely beyond me.
 Every piece was fused and then blanket stitched.
 It was perfectly flat and perfectly square.
 And, it was gorgeous.

 I sat down at the drawing table and began the design of this special piece.
 Once approved by Joyce, I set out to mark the quilt for quilting….for NINE hours!
 When you’re longarming a show quilt, you take the time to make sure you get things right and mark everything out.
 And, this special quilt demanded it.

 I used two layers of Quilters Dream batting…Blend on the bottom and Wool on the top.
 Glide thread in three colors was used on the top and in two colors on the bottom.
 The quilting went on for days and days and ended when the last of 713,417 stitches were laid down.